Brian Clough: Nottingham Forest

 Nigel Jemson scored as Forest defeated Oldham Athletic 1–0 to retain the League Cup in 1990.
 Clough reached his only FA Cup final in 1991.
-Pearce put Forest ahead after sixteen minutes direct from a free kick against Tottenham Hotspur at Wembley.
-Spurs won 2–1 after an extra time own goal by Walker.
+Pearce put Forest ahead after sixteen minutes, direct from a free kick against Tottenham Hotspur at Wembley.
+Spurs won 2–1 after an extra-time own goal by Walker.
 Roy Keane declared himself fit to play in the final and was selected in preference to Steve Hodge.
 Keane later admitted he was not fit to play and that was why he had such an insignificant role in the final.
 English clubs were re-admitted to Europe for the 1990–91 season.
 English places in the competition were initially limited.
 1990 League Cup winners Forest were not included.
 The only UEFA Cup place that season went to league runners-up Aston Villa.

 In the summer of 1991, Millwall's league top scorer Teddy Sheringham set Forest's record signing fee at £2.1 million.
 In that 1991–92 season Forest defeated Southampton 3–2 after extra time in the Full Members Cup Final.
 Brian McClair's solitary Manchester United goal defeated Forest in the 1992 Football League Cup Final.
 Forest had played in seven domestic cup finals at Wembley in five seasons, winning five.
 Forest finished eighth in the league that season to earn a place in the new FA Premier League.

-Walker transferred in summer 1992 to Italian side Sampdoria.
+Walker transferred in the summer 1992 to Italian side Sampdoria.
 On 16 August 1992, Forest defeated Liverpool 1–0 at home in the first ever televised live Premier League game.
 Sheringham scored the only goal against Liverpool.
 Only one week later, Sheringham transferred to Tottenham.
 Forest's form slumped, meaning Clough's 18-year managerial reign ended in May 1993 with Forest relegated from the inaugural Premier League.
 In the final game of the season away to Ipswich, Forest lost 2–1, with Clough's son, Nigel, scoring the last goal of the Brian Clough era at Nottingham Forest.
 Relegation was followed by Keane's £3.75 million then-British record fee transfer to Manchester United.